MicroEJ/docs/KernelDeveloperGuide/kf.rst

 The following APIs allow to configure the Managed Heap usage:

-- `Kernel.setReservedMemory()`_: Sets the *minimum* amount of memory heap reserved for the Kernel.
+- `Kernel.setReservedMemory()`_: Sets the amount of memory heap *reserved* for the Kernel.
 This is a lower bound: the Kernel may allocate more memory than this reservation if needed.
 - `Feature.setMemoryLimit()`_: Sets the *maximum* amount of memory heap that can be allocated by a Feature.
 This is an upper bound, not a reservation.

+Especially, allocations from Features will fail (throw an OutOfMemoryError):

+    - when the feature-specific limit is reached, before the Managed heap is full;
-  - Allocation may fail before the memory limit is reached.
+    - when the Managed heap is full, before the feature-specific limit is reached;
-  - Memory limits of multiple Features can overlap.
-  - A Feature's memory limit can also overlap with the Kernel’s reserved memory.
+    - when the Managed heap is almost full, so that the allocation would exceed the amount of memory that can be allocated for Features (i.e. total Managed heap size minus memory reserved for Kernel).

 The diagrams below illustrate a Kernel with two Features with various heap configuration scenarios.
 Kernel reserved memory and Feature memory limits are depicted as contiguous blocks for simplicity.